Browser does not support script.

 Based on the evidence, we believe that you are unable to meet the required learning outcomes and you should be withdrawn from your course.

-The Head of Student & Library Services will meet with you to discuss the decision and you will also receive this in writing.
+The Director of Student Development Services will meet with you to discuss the decision and you will also receive this in writing.

 Whilst we hope to work with you to agree a joint approach to supporting your fitness to study, if you feel that a decision made by the Fitness to Study or Major Concerns Panel is wrong, is not right for you, you are able to appeal against it.